 Besides our annual conferences, there are several occasions to meet the PLPR association or members of the association.
-Traditionally, PLPR organizes a track during the annual conferences of the Association of European Schools of Planning (AESOP), Association of Collegiate Schools of Planning (ACSP), and the World Planning Schools Congress (WPSC).
+Traditionally, PLPR organizes a track during the annual conferences of the Association of European Schools of Planning (AESOP).

 Find a list of the past meetings of PLPR members (outside of PLPR annual conferences) below: